 B-603-5: More Than One Employment in the 90-Day Period

-A customer may have more than one job, concurrently, during the 90-day period and still meet the requirements for successful closure if each job is consistent with:
+A customer may have more than one job, concurrently, during the 90-day period and still meet the requirements for successful closure if each job is consistent with the customer's unique strengths, resources, priorities, concerns, abilities, capabilities, career interests, and informed choice.
+Verification of wages must be obtained for each job prior to successful case closure.

-the employment goal stated in the IPE; and

-the customer's unique strengths, resources, priorities, concerns, abilities, capabilities, career interests, and informed choice.

 Concurrent Jobs